griffithlab/rnabio.org/_posts/0000-04-01-Laptop_setup.md

 2) Download and install the most recent version of [R Studio desktop](http://www.rstudio.com/).
 If prompted to install git, select yes.

 3) Install the BioConductor core packages.
-If you have installed R version 3.5.0 or higher, open R and at the '>' prompt, paste the commands:
+Open R or RStudio and at the '>' prompt, paste the commands:

 ```
 install.packages("BiocManager");